Pappea: Origin of name

-The generic name Pappea is named after the German physician and plant collector Karl Wilhelm Ludwig Pappe; the specific name capensis refers to southern Africa.
+The generic name Pappea comes from the German physician and plant collector Karl Wilhelm Ludwig Pappe; the specific name capensis refers to southern Africa.

 Other representatives of the family in South Africa are the false currants (Allophylus spp.), the sand olive (Dodonaea viscosa) and the bushveld red-balloon (Erythrophysa transvaalensis).

 This previously known separate varieties (Pappea capensis var. capensis and P. capensis var. radlkoferii) are now widely accepted as regional variation with two forms; an arid form from drier areas and a more lush form from regions of higher rainfall.

 Lobengula's Indaba tree is an old example of this tree, it is found at the state house in Bulawayo in Zimbabwe.

 Ecology

 The fruit is eaten by various frugivorous birds and animals which in turn distribute the seeds in their droppings.
 The leaves are browsed by game such as elephant, giraffe, kudu, nyala, bushbuck, grey duiker and domestic stock animals.

-The jacket plum is recorded as larval food of the following butterflies of southern Africa:
+The jacket plum is recorded as larval food of the following Lepidoptera of southern Africa: